-Suppliers of illegal wood can undercut the prices of legitimate businesses and steal their market share.
+Suppliers of illegal wood undercut the prices of legitimate businesses and steal their market share.
 This puts the “good guys” at a disadvantage and encourages deforestation.
-Why manage forests to make less money?
-Why not raise cattle instead?

-Governments try to tip the scale in favor of good wood suppliers by making illegal wood more costly, through penalties like fines, jail, and asset forfeiture – the confiscation of timber.
+Governments try to tip the scale in favor of legal wood suppliers by making illegal wood more costly, through penalties like fines, jail, and asset forfeiture (the confiscation of timber).